zekutokairin/nrantools/README.md

 - I THINK carts, etc. need to be defined in the json file and then specified in the XML or Vice Versa

 # Notes
+- ArcadeLayout can be None or a specified Layout
+- GameMusicVolume is for the the attract, I think between 0 and 1.
+BUT, sometimes values in between aren't working right?

 ## Tapes
 - The actual XML to load things is the ArcadeTapes.xml
     - Parse them with a Python library: